jon-heard/obsidian-inline-scripts-library/mythicv2.sfile.md

 return expand("fate " + inputOdds + wanted);
 ```
 __
-fate {odds: text, default: "50/50"} {wanted: y OR n, default: y} - Make a fate check based on {odds}: a specific text such as "impossible", "sure thing", etc.
+fate {odds: text, default: "50/50"} {wanted: y OR n, default: y} - Makes a fate check based on {odds}: a specific text such as "impossible", "sure thing", etc.
 This fate check is also based on {wanted}: the desired outcome.
 Used for the direction of the chaos modifier.